 If you are a lover of the friends of the sky or those birds who don’t fly, then you will love the Jurong Bird Park.
 Come for the day and check out some dazzling bird shows that’ll have you applauding, a variety of bird species that live in all parts of the world, and amazing themes such as the Waterfall Avery which is simply a delight.

-CHECK IT OUT: Want to see more wildlife in Singapore, then access the big 4 that include the Singapore Zoo, The Night Safari and River Safari with a 4 in one ticket to access all the Wildlife Parks.
+CHECK IT OUT: Want to see more Singapore wildlife, then access the big 4 that include the Singapore Zoo, The Night Safari and River Safari with a 4 in one ticket to access all the nature and Wildlife Parks.

-In the hustle and bustle of Singapore City and literally a stone throw from the popular Clarke Quay, this Fort Canning is the home of many of Singapore’s historical milestones, that includes housing King Malay and a major army barracks during World War II.
-If nothing else climb the stairs to hilltop and escape the busy city with a fine stroll in the gorgeous parklands.
+In the hustle and bustle of Singapore City and a stone throw from the famous Clarke Quay, this Fort Canning is the home of many of Singapore’s historical milestones, that includes housing King Malay and a significant army barracks during World War II.

 CHECK IT OUT: The Battle Box tour goes deep into real life War Bunkers used by the British Army and goes through room by room description of the going on in the bunker.
-It also give a descriptive account of how the British decided they would surrender to the Japanese in 1942.
+It also gives a detailed account of how the British decided they would surrender to the Japanese in 1942.

 ADMISSION FEE: Free